lautiamkok/nuxt-slim/README.md

 > A basic concept using Nuxt and Slim to decouple controllers and views in a PHP application.

-Read the post [here](https://coderwall.com/p/gyxbca/decoupling-the-view-and-controller-in-your-php-application-introducing-nuxt) about this repository.
-Also the post [here](https://www.codementor.io/lautiamkok/creating-a-nuxt-application-with-koa-express-and-slim-cfqjp0ylw).
+Read the post [here](https://www.codementor.io/lautiamkok/creating-a-nuxt-application-with-koa-express-and-slim-cfqjp0ylw) about this repository.

 ## Nuxt Setup